Locates 19th century articles from selected American and British magazines. Includes Poole's Index.

 Link to abstracts or citations to dissertations and theses from around the world, from 1861 to the present day.
 Also includes full text of dissertations and theses produced by graduate students at Lewis & Clark.

 Simultaneous, multi-user access to more than 100 scholarly frontlist e-books published by Duke University Press in the humanities and social sciences, as well as a complete selection of hundreds of backlist e-books available in electronic format.

-EEBO contains digital facsimile page images of virtually every work printed in England, Ireland, Scotland, Wales and British North America and works in English printed elsewhere from 1473-1700
+EEBO contains digital facsimile page images of virtually every work printed in England, Ireland, Scotland, Wales, and British North America as well as works in English printed elsewhere from 1473–1700.

 From the first book published in English through the age of Spenser and Shakespeare, this collection now contains about 100,000 of over 125,000 titles listed in Pollard & Redgrave's Short-Title Catalogue (1475-1640) and Wing's Short-Title Catalogue (1641-1700) and their revised editions, as well as the Thomason Tracts (1640-1661) collection and the Early English Books Tract Supplement.
 Libraries possessing this collection find they are able to fulfill the most exhaustive research requirements of scholars in many subject areas, including: English literature, history, philosophy, linguistics, theology, music, fine arts, education, mathematics, and science.

 150,000+ ebooks in 16 key subject areas, including economics, computers & IT, education, history, political science, literature, international relations, physical sciences, psychology, religion, philosophy, sociology, anthropology, and more.

 Approximately 60,000 ebooks in 16 key subject areas economics, computers & IT, education, history, political science, literature, international relations, physical sciences, psychology, religion, philosophy, sociology, anthropology, and more.